klaxusnexus/klaxusnexus/README.md

 # Hi there, I'm Klaxus / entangld 👋

 Welcome to my GitHub profile!
-I'm a Developer over at Next Level Gaming where I manage and optimize complex systems to ensure everything runs smoothly.
+I'm a Developer over at somewhere and somehow I manage and optimize complex systems to ensure everything runs smoothly.

 ## 👨‍💻 About Me
 - 🌱 **Name:** Klaxus / entangld
-- 🏢 **Work:** Nothing @ Nowhere
+- 🏢 **Work:** Director @ Zyphora
 - 💡 **Projects:** When I'm not working, I dive into my own personal projects, exploring new tech and building tools to make life easier.
 - ⚙️ **Interests:** System Automation, Open Source Contributions, and Learning New Technologies.